LottieFiles/lottie-docs/docs/aep.md

 3. Traverse that tree to map find the relevant objects and properties

 Step 1 is fairly straightforward, RIFX is fairly easy to parse. <br/>
-Step 2 is the hard part as there's nor real documentation on how the data is laid out. <br/>
+Step 2 is the hard part as there's no official documentation on how the data is laid out, you can find the results of discovery on this in the [Chunks](#chunks) section. <br/>
-Step 3 should be rather easy as now you basically only need to do the same as the bodymovin plugin to convert the strucured AE data into lottie.
+Step 3 should be rather easy as now you basically only need to do the same as the bodymovin plugin to convert the strucured AE data into lottie, info on this is in the [AfterEffects Logic](#aftereffects-logic) section.

 RIFX